Interview Types

 The two-round coachability test: the interviewer runs a role-play, gives you three pieces of specific feedback, then runs it again.
 If you make zero adjustments, the interview is effectively over.
 If you incorporate the feedback immediately, you just demonstrated the #1 predictor of sales success.

 Role-plays are awkward.
 Performing make-believe sales calls feels ridiculous.
 That IS the point.
 If you can sell through the awkwardness of a simulated cold call, you can sell through the awkwardness of a real one.
-If the performance pressure makes you freeze, the anxiety techniques apply here too.

 Why your numbers need a narrative